rhysd/notes-cli/README.md

 - Check existing notes on terminal with `notes ls -o` (`-o` means showing one line information for each note).

+## Usage

+This section shows detailed usages for each operation.

 ### Create a new note